ArkBog/drumkit/README.md

 buttonModeSwitch.appendChild(buttonMode);
 container.appendChild(buttonModeSwitch);
 ```
 In this block of code are created the button to toggle a display mode.
 This button has a label and checkbox.
-The "i" elements have a class from Fontawesome.
+The "i" elements have a classes from Fontawesome.

 ```
 if (localStorage.getItem("mode") === "light") {